Karthik-Shenoy/CS_Fundamentals/Fundamentals/OS/MemoryManagement/Readme.md

 ### Memory Addresses
 - `The process (virtual) address space : ` is the set of `logical addresses` that a process references in its code.
-    - For example, when 32-bit addressing is in use, addresses can range from `0` to `0x7fffffff`; that is, 2^31 possible numbers, for a total theoretical size of 2 gigabytes.
+    - For example, when 32-bit addressing is in use, addresses can range from `0` to `0x7fffffff`; that is, (`2^31 - 1`) possible numbers, for a total theoretical size of 2 gigabytes. (we partition the memory address space with 32bits into 2 equal partitions (of size 2^31 each), the first bit is used to denote the partition number)
-    - each memory address will store a byte of information (8 bits), if the memory is `word-aligned` then we access the memory in terms of words (2 bytes/2 memory location)
+    - each memory address will store a byte of information (8 bits), if the memory is `word-aligned` then we access the memory in terms of words (2 bytes/2 memory location/16 bit word size)
     - The `virtual address space` for 32-bit Windows is 4 gigabytes (GB) in size and divided into two partitions: one for use by the process and the other reserved for use by the system. (the MSB indicates the partition)
     - The partition size is usually 2GBs each, but can be modified